DefensiveOrigins/NessusPluginHosts/README.md

 ## Tools Included
 - FindingCount.py - Counts findings from a nessus file.
 Will count unique/total.
 Can count fron one Nessus file, or many in a directory.
 - NessusPluginHosts.py - Provides a list of hosts/services for a specific Nessus Plugin.
 Multiple delimit options and search one Nessus file, or many in a directory.
+Export host:port files option.
 - IdentififedServices.py - Lists the services identified in a Nessus file.
 - MergeNessus.py -- Merges Nessus files from a given directory.
 Corrects overall start/end time & accepts change in Title.
 - SynScanSummary.py -- Summarizes SYN Scanner results from Nessus Plugin 11219.
 Outputs both hosts-per-port and ports-per-host analyses, with options for CSV output.